Search results for

 Mishaal Rahman / Android Authority

 Some forms of two-factor authentication (2FA) are safer than others, but many platforms rely on the most basic form of 2FA that sends one-time passwords (OTP) via text or email.
-However, Android 15 will fix that by adding a sensitive notifications feature that prevents your OTPs from being read by malicious Android apps.
+However, Android 15 fixes that by adding a sensitive notifications feature that prevents your OTPs from being read by malicious Android apps.

 Bluetooth popup dialog